Dr. Jason (Jay) Sexton (Associate Professor; Principal Investigator)

-Daniel completed his undergraduate degree at the University of California, Merced and is now a Master’s candidate in Environmental Systems graduate program.
+Daniel completed his undergraduate degree at the University of California, Merced and is now a PhD student in Environmental Systems graduate program.
 He’s research range from plant ecology, conservation biology, soil science and wetlands ecology; focusing on the emblematic California Central Valley vernal pools.
 In his free time he enjoys rock climbing, backpacking, biking and other outdoor activities.

 Lillie Pennington is starting her first year of graduate study in the Sexton lab.
 She is originally from Oklahoma and earned her B.S. at Oklahoma City University.
 Lillie is broadly interested in the impacts of climate change on plant communities and is studying the adaptive potential of plant populations to tolerate environmental stresses across their species range.
 In her free time she enjoys shopping, watching movies, and adventuring with friends.